AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. Select **Save**.

-## Manage Permissions for Streams dialog
+## Manage Permissions for Streams window

 Regardless of what context you are editing stream permissions, all edits are performed using the **Manage Permissions for Streams** dialog.
 This dialog lists a matrix of roles that have permissions for the selected streams, along with the setting for each individual each permission.
 Use this matrix to add new roles that have permissions for the streams or update individual permissions.